NREL/tyche/docs/cheat-sheet.rst

 Designs Dataset
 ~~~~~~~~~~~~~~~

 A *design* is one set of technology data that results from a specific R&D investment scenario.
-The *designs* dataset collects the technologies and technology versions that may result from all R&D investment scenarios being considered in a decision context.
+The *designs* dataset collects the technology versions that may result from all R&D investment scenarios being considered in a decision context.

 The *designs* dataset contains information for one or more technologies being compared within an R&D investment decision context.
-There will be multiple sets of data for each technology; each set represents the technology data that results from a specific R&D investment scenario.
-Tables 2 and 3 provide a data dictionary for the *designs* dataset.
+There will be multiple sets of data for each technology; each set represents the technology data that results from a specific R&D investment scenario. :numref:`tbl-designsdict` provides a data dictionary for the *designs* dataset.
+Additional information on mandatory Variables is provided in :numref:`tbl-designsvars`.

-**Table 1:**
+.. _tbl-designsdict:
+.. table:: Data dictionary for the *designs* dataset which defines various technology versions resulting from R&D investments.

   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+
   | Column Name  | Data Type                                      | Allowed Values                                                        | Description                                                                  |